wbnns/awesome-base/README.md

 ## Contributions

-This is a list of Base-related links.
-If you have a link that you would like to add, please open a pull request.
+If you have something that you would like to add, please open a pull request.
 Please try to match or improve upon the format of the existing entries.
 Links that are inactive, outdated, or no longer relevant may be removed at any time.

 ## License